-The following is a summary of the primary annual or periodic compliance-related obligations that may apply to Financial Services Providers.
+The following is a summary of the primary regulatory annual or periodic compliance-related obligations that may apply to Financial Services Providers.

-The summary is not intended to be a comprehensive review of a Financial Services Provider's tax, corporate, fundraising or other annual requirements, nor an exhaustive list of all of the obligations of a Financial Services Provider under statutes or regulations or a specific Code of Conduct.
+The summary is not intended to be a comprehensive review of a Financial Services Provider's tax, corporate, fund-raising or other annual requirements, nor an exhaustive list of all of the obligations of a Financial Services Provider under statutes or regulations or a specific Code of Conduct or under service contracts.

-Although some of the obligations listed apply only to APRA regulated ADI's, non-ADI's (such as securities exchange listed entities, brokers or financial planners) will have to comply with any other relevant licence and continuous disclosure requirements.
+Although some of the obligations listed apply only to APRA regulated ADI's, non-ADI's (such as finance companies, securities exchange listed entities, brokers or financial planners) will have to comply with any other relevant licence and continuous disclosure requirements.
+Insurers (life, general and private health insurers) and superannuation trustees have similar obligations.